 Symptoms of Spondylosis

-Symptoms of cervical spondylosis may appear in those as young as 25.
+Symptoms of spondylosis and especially cervical spondylosis may appear in those as young as 25.
 The condition generally begins earlier in men than in women.
 Many people with spondylosis that is seen on X-rays do not present any symptoms.
 In fact, lumbar spondylosis is present in 27%-37% of people without symptoms.

 Common symptoms of spondylosis include: